abhiramasonny/jaithon/src/vm/jit/README.md

 and a `for i in 0..n` head over the same body -- and emits a hand-written loop with a multiply-shift reciprocal for the constant divisor.
 It is not a general compiler and is tried first only because it is cheap.

 ---

+## A partial body is recompiled once its callee compiles

+`emitUnarmedDeopt` lets a walk stop at an opcode this tier cannot speak and interpret the rest, rather than giving the whole body up.
+That partial compile **succeeds**.
+Nothing above notices: `jitAttempts` counts declines and never sees one, `jitRefused` is not set, and the body keeps its truncated form for the life of the process.

+Which is fine when the walk stopped at something permanent, and an accident when it stopped at `OP_GET_GLOBAL` on a callee that had simply not compiled *yet*.
+The caller crossed its own entry count first, the global read found no `jitFunc`, the walk stopped -- and the callee compiled seconds later with nothing to re-examine the caller. `_is_ident_start`, whose whole body is a call to `_is_alpha`, compiled to a single deopt and stayed that way for 13.3 million interpreted instructions of `check --no-cache lib/std`.

+So `compileFuncOnce` records **which** callee stopped it, in `ObjFunction::jitBlockedOn`, recovered from `(fn, e.unarmedAt)` exactly as `unarmedDetail` recovers the name it prints. `jaiJitEnterFunc` then checks that one pointer on entry, and when the named callee has a `jitFunc` it did not have before, calls `jitRecompileBlocked`.

+Four things make that not the 20%-slower mistake in disguise.

+* **The trigger is specific.** It fires only when *the callee this body's walk actually named* has compiled since -- not on "everything that failed".
+On `check --no-cache lib/std` it fires 20 times in a run, across 20 distinct bodies, and 13 of them go on to compile further.
+On `check lib/jaithon`, 17 times across 16 bodies.
+* **The bound is per (caller, callee) pair**, `JAI_JIT_RECOMPILES` of them.
+  Per-*body* was measured and is too tight: `_scan_token` needs two, on `_is_ident_start` and then on `_is_digit`, and capping at one loses a third of the win on `lib/jaithon`.
+The retry that produced a form blocked on the same callee again clears the field rather than asking twice, and the count is the backstop against a longer cycle.
+Once the budget is spent the field is NULL, so the entry path's check goes back to costing nothing -- the same lesson `jitRefused` records two paragraphs up.
+* **The old form is restored when the retry fails**, which it does 5 times in
+  20. Without that those bodies fall from partly-compiled to fully interpreted, which is worse than what they had.
+It is cheap because a failed compile writes nothing to the `ObjFunction`: every `fn->jit*` store in `compileFuncOnce` is in its success tail.
+* **Acceptance is not gated on "walked further".** That was built and measured and it is worse -- 308.35M interpreted instructions against 300.22M for accept-anything.
+A bytecode offset is not a quality proxy: `_scan_token`'s new stop offset is *lower* and its own interpreted work falls from 6,990,397 to 2,527.

+Worth 7.1% of the interpreted instructions of `check --no-cache lib/std` and 7.5% of `check --no-cache lib/jaithon`, A/B'd in one binary on `JAITHON_JIT_RECOMPILE`.
+It is not only a compiler-shaped win: `sort_merge`, whose `sort` stops at `OP_GET_GLOBAL` on `merge`, goes from 14.2M interpreted instructions to 0.25M on one retry, and 0.33s to 0.27s.

+**This is the one thing in the tier that writes `jitFunc` twice.** A baked direct call is still sound -- the arena is never freed, so the words the old entry points at do not move, and `emitDirectCall` reads the address and every field beside it in the same instant and bakes all of them as immediates, so a site keeps calling the form it was told about rather than pairing old code with newer metadata. `jaiCallPreparedFn1` already re-validated on `fn->jitFunc != p->entry` and its comment already named a recompile as the case.

+`jitBlockedOn` is marked in `blackenFunction`.
+It is a global of the function's own module, which is marked there already, so while the binding stands this pins nothing new; a *rebound* global is what it is there for, where the old function becomes collectable and the field would dangle.

+---